 "I never thought that I'd learn as much as I have in such a short space of time!
 We had incredible lecturers and guides and our time in the Wilderness was soul enriching.
 I am so happy that I decided to do this course with The Wilderness Leadership School and I'm both excited and fully prepared to take my next step as a nature guide" ~ Demi Mitchell, April 2017 Graduate

 With over sixty years experience and arguably some of the best wilderness guides in the industry, with the Wilderness Leadership School you are assured of training of the highest quality and unrivaled practical guiding experiences, we go way beyond minimum requirements.

 This course is ideally suited to anyone wishing to enter the lodge or guiding business at a professional level and can be completed part time or full time.
 The FGASA Level I (NQF II) Guide Training Course Includes:

-- A total of 4 weeks of practical training in a Big 5 Game Reserve environment
+- All practical training / field sessions in a Big 5 Game Reserve environment (Tembe Elephant Park & uMfolozi)

-- 5 day "Leave No Trace" training / wilderness trail in iMfolozi Game Reserve Wilderness Area
+- "Leave No Trace" training / Wilderness Trail experience in the iMfolozi Game Reserve Wilderness Area

-- 60 Days theoretical training, meals and accommodation (
+- All lectures / theoretical training, transport, meals and accommodation

 - First Aid Level 1 certificate